dbriones49/Wireshark/README.md

 #Stream Data
-By right clicking on an event, You can choose FOLLOW< TCP/HTTP STREAM and view information from both the source and target.
+By right clicking on an event, You can choose FOLLOW< TCP/HTTP STREAM and view the the information received from the source, and the response from the target.

 ![image](https://github.com/dbriones49/Wireshark/assets/143753667/33dd87ac-a3be-4530-891f-12f50339aeda)